-The Survey Daftardár's establishment assisted by temporary Kárkuns 54. carried out the following work :---

-(1) The preparation of A'karbands of 11 villages of some 5 districts.

-(2) Instructions in Settlement matters to the Circle Inspectors attending the

-Central Survey Class at Poona.
-(3) Preparing and scrutinizing 1,337 Kamjasti Patraks besides disposing of miscellaneous English and Vernacular references.

-55. The outturn of the work done by the Judi establishment from 1st August 1907 to 20th March 1908, when it was disbanded, comprised the preparation of the scale remuneration statements in respect of 426 Government and 4 Inám villages, besides sorting and arranging records and making Ferists undertaken by the Central Division Field party.
+- The Survey Daftardár's establishment assisted by temporary Kárkuns carried out the following work:- - (1) The preparation of A'karbands of 11 villages of some 5 districts. - (2) Instructions in Settlement matters to the Circle Inspectors attending the - Central Survey Class at Poona.
+(3) Preparing and scrutinizing 1,337 Kamjasti Patraks besides disposing of miscellaneous English and Vernacular references. - 55.
+The outturn of the work done by the Judi establishment from 1st August 1907 to 20th March 1908, when it was disbanded, comprised the preparation of the scale remuneration statements in respect of 426 Government and 4 Inam villages, besides sorting and arranging records and making Ferists also. - 56.
+A temporary establishment of 18 hands was sanctioned for preparing Waslewar books (showing details of measurement) found wanting in certain villages of the Ahmednagar District.
+The work done by this establishment during the year under report covered 72 villages of the Parner Taluka and 23 villages of the Nagar Taluka of that district. - The Superintendent tested the work of verifying the boundaries of Songad, Navapur in the West Khandesh District, as also the Survey work in the Inám villages and that connected with the revision of the map of Sholápur village undertaken by the Central Division Field party.
 The field work done by the special Survey party employed under the supervision of Land Acquisition Officer (vide Government Resolution No. 337, dated 11th January 1908, R. D.), Godavari Canal Project, was also tested by him.